LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 *Note:*

-- Currently the S meter reading is **not** very accurate because the radio hardware Rx sensitivity is **not calibrated** at the factor.
+- Currently, the S meter reading is **not** very accurate because the radio hardware Rx sensitivity is **not calibrated** at the factor.
-- Hence the value displayed is based on a radio with average sensitivity, individual radios may be **more or less** sensitive than average, therefore the S meter will read **higher or lower** than is absolutely correct.
+- Hence, the value displayed is based on a radio with average sensitivity, individual radios may be **more or less** sensitive than average, therefore the S meter will read **higher or lower** than is absolutely correct.

 <div style="page-break-after: always; break-after: page;"></div>